-- Support legislation, regulations, and resources that: - Increase funding for services for residents of projects funded by the state's Homekey program. - Reduce regulatory barriers and enhance flexibility toward the creation and permitting of emergency housing interventions, including, but not limited to, non-congregate shelters, safe havens, bridge shelters, safe parking and safe storage programs - Continue tracking and monitoring legislation, regulations, and resources related to: - Implementation of Community Assistance, Recovery and Empowerment (CARE) Court, as well as measures that reform the Lanterman-Petris-Short Act, Laura's Law, and conservatorship laws to provide equitable and effective legal tools that allow local governments, health providers and law enforcement to more effectively help people access behavioral health treatment. - Administration of Encampment Resolution Funding (ERF), including flexibility allowing public housing authorities to administer and expend the funds. - Support legislation that increases funding and flexibility for local homelessness programming, including broadening funding eligibility to allow public housing authorities to administer funds, as well as ensuring a wide variety of interventions to meet needs of populations served and to protect against housing discrimination, including source of income and lack of credit history. - Advocate for budget allocations to create statewide housing stabilization and prevention programs to assist households that expend more than 30 percent of their income on rent (rent-burdened), including those at risk of being evicted. - Prevention and rental subsidy program funding should be prioritized for high-need jurisdictions with a proven record of getting relief to tenants and landlords.
+- Support legislation, regulations, and resources that: - Increase funding for services for residents of projects funded by the state's Homekey program, as well as funding for capital and acquisition projects. - Reduce regulatory barriers and enhance flexibility toward the creation and permitting of emergency housing interventions, including, but not limited to, non-congregate shelters, safe havens, bridge shelters, safe parking and safe storage programs. - Target services and increase funding for homelessness programming for domestic violence survivors and unaccompanied women. - Support and continue tracking and monitoring legislation, regulations, and resources related to: - Implementation of Community Assistance, Recovery and Empowerment (CARE) Court, as well as measures that reform the Lanterman-Petris-Short Act, Laura's Law, and conservatorship laws to provide equitable and effective legal tools that allow local governments, health providers and law enforcement to more effectively help people access behavioral health treatment. - Administration of Encampment Resolution Funding (ERF), including flexibility allowing public housing authorities to administer and expend the funds. - Support legislation that increases funding and flexibility for local homelessness programming, including broadening funding eligibility to allow public housing authorities to administer funds, as well as ensuring a wide variety of interventions to meet needs of populations served and to protect against housing discrimination, including source of income and lack of credit history.

-- Support efforts at the intersection of healthcare and homelessness that: - Focus on funding for harm reduction strategies and support reframing of the challenge as a public health and housing crisis. - Advocate for support of a variety of interventions to meet needs of populations served. - Promote the retention and expansion of inpatient, outpatient, step-down, and long-term mental health facilities and services, as well as ongoing resources to secure long-term stabilization. - Maximize the use of evidence-based practices within Proposition 63 Mental Health Services Act (MHSA) funding in the San Diego region. - Enhance health outcomes for persons with mental health and substance use disorder (SUD) needs to facilitate transitions to permanent housing, including through California Advancing and Innovating Medi-Cal (CalAIM). - Encourage community-based behavioral health service delivery models for individuals who frequently use emergency services, including partnerships between Emergency Medical Technicians and psychiatric clinicians. - Influence the expenditure of behavioral health dollars to counties, including increasing housing interventions for persons with high barrier and long term support needs (e.g., adult independent living care, board and care facilities) - Highlight the staffing crisis in the homelessness sector.
+- Support the Homeless Housing, Assistance and Prevention (HHAP) Grant program or any successor grant program that provides local jurisdictions with flexible funding to continue efforts to end and prevent homelessness. - Advocate for budget allocations to create statewide housing stabilization and prevention programs to assist households that expend more than 40 percent of their income on rent, including those at risk of being evicted. - Prevention and rental subsidy program funding should be prioritized for high-need jurisdictions with a proven record of getting relief to tenants and landlords. - Support efforts at the intersection of healthcare and homelessness that: - Focus on funding for harm reduction strategies and support reframing of the challenge as a public health and housing crisis. - Advocate for support of a variety of interventions to meet needs of populations served. - Promote the retention and expansion of inpatient, outpatient, step-down, and long-term mental health facilities and services, as well as ongoing resources to secure long-term stabilization. - Maximize the use of evidence-based practices within Proposition 63 Mental Health Services Act (MHSA) funding in the San Diego region. - Enhance health outcomes for persons with mental health and substance use disorder (SUD) needs to facilitate transitions to permanent housing, including through California Advancing and Innovating Medi-Cal (CalAIM). - Encourage community-based behavioral health service delivery models for individuals who frequently use emergency services, including partnerships between Emergency Medical Technicians and psychiatric clinicians. - Influence the expenditure of behavioral health dollars to counties, including increasing housing interventions for persons with high-barrier and long-term support needs (e.g., adult independent living care, board and care facilities) - Highlight the staffing crisis in the homelessness sector.